MiaFrey/SustainableFinanceH2/README.md

 ## Firm 2: EVN

 EVN is an Austrian company that produces and distributes energy.
-In the following three graphs, one can see the different carbon intensities for each year[@bib:evn].
+In the following three graphs, one can see the different carbon intensities for each year [[13]](#13).

 The first thing to note is that the values for the years 2007 through 2012 are missing.
 This can have an impact on the average.
 Indeed, when we have fewer observations, the presence of extreme cases has a bigger influence on the average.
 For example, in 2005 the value for Scope 3 is much higher than the others.